 Here are some benefits and drawbacks of using asphalt:

-- Durability: Asphalt is a durable material that withstands heavy traffic and harsh weather conditions.
+- Durability: Asphalt with a layer depth of 25-40 mm is a durable material that withstands heavy traffic and harsh weather conditions.

 - Safety: Asphalt is skid-resistant, providing better vehicle traction and reducing the risk of accidents.